 Sara had more than eight years working at the Women’s Integral Development Association (AFDI) when she was selected as a GOJoven Fellow in 2011.
-She began her work at AFDI as a member, then with a position as treasurer, and is now the president and legal representative of the organization.
+She began her work at AFDI as a member, then with a position as treasurer, and transitioned to become the president and legal representative of the organization.
 Sara also works as a trainer for the National Women’s Forum, where she facilitates workshops with groups of women and youth from various communities, and high schools in Huehuetenango.
-Presently, she is working to carry out a project for survivors of domestic violence in collaboration with the National Organization for Prevention of Domestic Violence (CONAPREVI) and the Women’s Advisory Department of Development (CODEDEH) in Huehuetenango.
+She has also worked to carry out a project for survivors of domestic violence in collaboration with the National Organization for Prevention of Domestic Violence (CONAPREVI) and the Women’s Advisory Department of Development (CODEDEH) in Huehuetenango.
+Sara’s experience also extends to working with the Ministry of Public Health and Social Assistance as an informations assistant.
 Her goal is to support women’s and youth groups in ways to prevent and eradicate sexual violence.
 Sara has her high school degree in computer studies and her goal is to gain an undergraduate degree in social work.
 Sara Beatriz was selected as a GOJoven Fellow when she was 28 years old.

 Juan was working as a volunteer for the Office of Youth, Adolescent, and Childhood Affairs in the municipality of Aguacatan, Huehuetenango (COMNAJUA) when he was selected as Fellow.
 In this position, Juan facilitated workshops on different issues such as sexual and reproductive health, sexually transmitted infections, and family planning.
 This young leader was president of the Board of Directors for a Catholic youth group and coordinator of the group, “Youth Connection” in Aguacatan.
 Juan is trained as an intercultural, bilingual elementary school teacher.
 He hopes to teach classes to children and adolescents, and incorporate sexual and reproductive health topics in the curriculum.
 Juan was 20 years old when he was selected as a GOJoven Fellow.

 Jorge was 24 years old and had more than five years of experience working with the NGO, Teen Challenge Association Huehuetenango (ASDEJUVEH) when he was selected as a GOJoven Fellow in 2011.
 His long term goal is to continue his studies to obtain a doctorate degree.
-Jorge works as a radio broadcaster for the local station “Súper FM” in Huehuetenango, where he looks forward to hosting programs that focus on social issues impacting youth and improve their knowledge in sexual and reproductive health.
+In addition to being a sales advisor, Jorge has worked as a radio broadcaster for the local station “Súper FM” in Huehuetenango, where he hosted programs that focus on social issues impacting youth and improve their knowledge in sexual and reproductive health.
 Jorge hopes to one day participate as a local representative for Huehuetenango, and through this work, support policies that improve SSR for youth and adolescents.
 Furthermore, his dream is to successfully represent Guatemala politically in global affairs.